A Guide to the Best Craft Breweries in Alsace, France

 Brasserie Sainte-Cru: Bold Flavors and Unconventional Names

 When I first came across Brasserie Sainte-Cru, the beer names immediately caught my eye: Apocalypse Now, Orange Mécanique, Red is Dead.
 They’re not shy about making a statement, and neither are their beers.
-This place has a real rock ‘n’ roll vibe, and I felt it the moment I walked in.
-Sitting at the bar right in the middle of the brewery, you can really soak it all in.
-It’s the kind of place that makes you want to try something unexpected.
-They’re all about offering a beer that surprises you and breaks away from the usual.
+This place has a kind of rock ‘n’ roll energy, and I felt it the moment I walked in.
+I was sitting right at the bar, kind of in the middle of the brewery, and somehow you can really soak it all up.
+It’s the sort of spot that makes you want to try something unexpected, like straight up curious.
+They’re big on serving a beer that surprises you and pulls away from the usual run of things.

 Brasserie Perle: A Historic Alsatian Favorite